provenancetech/pti-docs/guide/v0/auth.md

 ### Generating a single-use JWT with permissions for a specific URL

 To generate a single-use token that can be used by one of your Users for a single request, you need to make a `POST` request to `/auth/userToken`.
-You need to specify the URL on which the token is to grant permission, eg, `{"url": "/v0/users/{userId}/wallets/fiat/{walletId}/funding"}` and you will receive a JSON response containing `{"accessToken": "..."}`.
-The content of the `accessToken` field has to be included in the `x-pti-token` HTTP Header in the request made by your User.
+You need to specify the URL on which the token is to grant permission, eg, `{"url": "/v0/users/{userId}/transactions/fiat/funding"}` and you will receive a JSON response containing `{"accessToken": "..."}`.
+The value of the `accessToken` field has to be included in the `x-pti-token` HTTP Header in the request made by your User.

 The call the the `/auth/userToken` endpoint must be done via a signed request, so this means that you will need to have an endpoint in your own backend to proxy the request that will generate the auth token.